 Here’s the easy no stress method.
 Don’t let the fancy complicated tutorials put you off.
 I think those people secretly want to keep cheesemaking all to themselves.
 Just heat your milk just until it wants to boil, then add fresh lemon juice.
 The curds will appear almost instantly, like magic.

-Strain the whole thing through cheesecloth and you’l be left with soft fresh ricotta cheese.
+Strain the whole thing through cheesecloth or a mesh nylon nut milk bag and you’l be left with soft fresh ricotta cheese.
 Use it immediately or within a few days.
-It’s fabulous in pasta dishes.
+It’s fabulous in so many dishes.

 - a half gallon of whole milk